 - Located near Cades Cove is the Cades Cove Riding Stables.

-- In the Sevierville area just north of Pigeon Forge is Deer Farm Zoo which also has a large petting zoo.
-We’ve been to both of these, and the petting zoo is one of our kid’s favorites.
+- Deer Farm Zoo is in the Sevierville area (a bit of a drive away) just north of Pigeon Forge, which also has a large petting zoo.
+We’ve been horseback riding at Deer Farm, and to the petting zoo.
+The petting zoo is one of our kid’s favorites.

 Swimming at the Townsend Wye

-One of the highlights of passing through Townsend is the opportunity to take a break and cool off at the Townsend Wye, a popular swimming spot where the Little River and Middle Prong of the Little River converge.
-This picturesque area offers shallow, clear waters perfect for wading and swimming and smooth rocks for sunbathing and picnicking.
+In the summer, cool off at the Townsend Wye, a popular swimming spot where the Little River and Middle Prong of the Little River converge.

-Remember that the parking at Townsend Wye can get quite busy, especially during the warmer months and weekends.
+Parking at Townsend Wye be busy, especially on a hot weekend day.
 Arriving early in the day or visiting on a weekday can increase your chances of finding a parking spot.
-Also, remember to practice water safety and watch children at all times while swimming, as the water flow can be fast.
+Watch children always while swimming, as the water flow can be fast.